 This course examines the nursing role in the maintenance and restoration of the family during the childbearing and child rearing phases of family development.
 Students are encouraged to explore interactions which contribute to the family's functioning and interaction with the community.
 Caring is the overriding construct which directs interventions identified in the domains of helping, teachinglearning, and diagnosticmonitoring of therapeutic regimes.

-NSG 323, NSG 325, SCI 120 or NTR elective, , PSY 202, 203 or 208
+NSG 323, NSG 325, SCI 120 (or NTR course), and PSY 202 (or PSY 208).

 NSG 327L

 NSG 331: Contemp Prof Nsg Practice